rostyslavstepanyak/AudioPlugin/README.md

 To stop the stream call ````AudioPlugin.stop(sucess, failure);````

-To check if the player is playing call
+To check if the player is playing:

 ````
 AudioPlugin.isPlaying(function(result) {